Puja (Hinduism)

-All significant Indian holidays, including Rakhi, Diwali, Holi, Karva Chauth, Ganesh Chaturthi, Janmashtami, and Navaratri, have rituals known as puja.
+Many Hindu festivals involve puja and other forms of worship.
+These Hindu festivals include Lakshmi puja during Diwali, worship of Ganesha during Ganesh Chaturthi, prayers and offerings during Janmashtami, and worship of Durga during Navaratri.

 For example, a chirathu (also known as a diya), clarified butter wicks, bells, flowers, incense sticks, cones, roli or kumkum (a red powder with turmeric mixed in applied to the forehead), rice, tilakam, chandanam (sandalwood sticks), idols, and samagri havanam are some common items utilized in puja.
 In Hinduism, puja is a satvik work.

 Puja varies according to the sect, region, occasion, deity honored, and steps followed.
 In formal Nigama ceremonies, a fire may be lit in honor of the god Agni, without an idol or image present.
 In contrast, in Agama ceremonies, an idol or icon or image of a deity is present.
 In both ceremonies, a lamp (diya) or incense stick may be lit while a prayer is chanted or a hymn is sung.
-Puja is typically performed by a Hindu worshiper alone, though sometimes in the presence of a priest who is well-versed in complex rituals and hymns.
+Puja is typically performed by Hindu worshippers alone, though sometimes in the presence of a priest who is well-versed in complex rituals and hymns.
 In temples and priest-assisted events puja, food, fruits, and sweets may be included as sacrificial offerings to the ceremony or deity, which, after the prayers, becomes prasadam – food shared by all gathered.

 Both Nigama and Agama puja are practised in Hinduism in India.
-In the Hinduism of Bali, Indonesia, Agama puja is most prevalent inside homes and in temples.
+In Balinese Hinduism, agama puja is most commonly performed in homes and temples.
 Puja is sometimes called Sembahyang in Indonesia.